The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 My main line of thinking was that if we could move forward with rpm support for puppetdb tests in any way that would be more general than just adding another jenkins job with a bunch of custom shell/ssh stuff, that would be awesome.
 But it would be easy to do it the ssh-to-rpm-builder way if that lines up better with your plans.

-#8 Updated by Chris Price over 1 year ago
+#8 Updated by Chris Price almost 4 years ago

 - Project changed from PuppetDB to Puppet Community Package Repository